Routing

 This should also be configured once at the top level of your app.

 Define a new handler for a route.
-Optional persist
+Optional `persist` argument will prevent a handler from flushing if `Router.flushHandlers` is called.

 Router.on('/profile/:id', (url) => {